Top 10 In-Memory Computing experts to follow

 Thomas Hazel: The founder of Deep Information Sciences, Hazel has made strides in developing in-memory database systems that cater to big data analytics, ensuring real-time processing and analysis.

-Matei Zaharia: The creator of Apache Spark, an in-memory big data analytics platform, Zaharia’s have enabled organizations to large datasets in real-time with exceptional efficiency.
+Matei Zaharia: The creator of Apache Spark, an in-memory big data analytics platform, Zaharia’s innovations have enabled organizations to process large datasets in real-time with exceptional efficiency.

 Ofer Bengal: Co-founder and CEO of Redis Labs, Bengal has been a significant proponent of in-memory NoSQL databases, particularly through the popular Redis platform.